agpratik/max-mixture/README.txt

 iteration.
 Though simple to implement this changes the memory allocation structure of the Jacobian at every iteration.

-1. Hence the intialize() method must be called if multi-modal formulation is used.
+1. Hence the solver.intialize() method must be called if multi-modal formulation is used.
 Basically the user cannot call solve for more than a single step.
 You need to call solve with one iteration within a loop.

-2. If using max-mixture only for outlier rejection the memory allocation pattern does not change -- hence initialize() need not be called.
+2. If using max-mixture only for outlier rejection the memory allocation pattern does not change -- hence initialize() need not be called at each iteration.

 ===============================================================================

 V. Datasets:

 Few example datasets are available inside max-mixtures/datasets